6 Tips for Giving Better Employee Recognition at Work

 You're not alone!
 Mastering the art of consistent and impactful recognition can be a struggle for many leaders.
 The good news is learning how to give recognition at work is a management soft skill that can be mastered, and we're here to help!

 At Qarrot, we help companies implement official recognition programs and also help their leadership become better at giving recognition.
-Through our experience working with organizations, we have noticed a few recognition best practices that lead to appreciation having a greater impact on employee happiness and motivation and, of course, the overall success of their recognition programs.
+Through our experience working with organizations, we have noticed a few employee recognition best practices that lead to appreciation having a greater impact on happiness and motivation and, of course, the overall success of their recognition programs.

 This article will explore these best practices and uncover tips to help avoid your recognition efforts from falling flat.
 With these tips, you'll be equipped to offer your employees impactful recognition that truly energizes a team.
 Our goal is to take you from the place of doubt into clear victories marked by a sense of accomplishment.